33.0 Miles Strenuous

 Find a clearing here just after it passes a large bend on the trail.
 Hike up through meadows and thin forests.
 You will need to step over logs and brush but it never gets too difficult.
 Use your GPS to stay in a general direction towards High Camp, following the path of least resistance most of the time.
 These meadows here feature some of the best wildflower displays on the mountain.
 Soon exit the wildflower parklands and enter a world of rock, talus, snow, and alpine tundra.
 Ascend a steep bank to reach High Camp.
 Walk across High Camp to reach the official High Camp Trail #10.
 You can camp at the various campsites here, but be considerate of the fragile alpine plants that takes years to heal from too many footsteps.
 High Camp is a spectacular alpine rock garden basin at the base of Adams Glacier and Mount Adams.
 On one side, the mountain looms so close it feels as if you could touch it.
 Looking back, a wide panorama of mountains and forested valleys spreads out below to the north, northeast, and west.
 Mount Rainier, Mount St. Helens, the Goat Rocks, the peaks of the Dark Divide, the Cispus River valley, and the Midway High Lakes can be seen far below.

 From High Camp, hike up along a ridgeline to the east of camp to get to Glacier Lake, a spectacular lake at the very foot of Adams Glacier.
 The eastern lobe of the glacier reaches right down to the water's edge.
 To get to the lake, hike along the wide open ridge across alpine tundra and alpine rock gardens.
 Just before you reach the lake, you will pass through a large boulder field (pretty straight forward and not challenging).
 The lake features some campsites protected by rock wind breaks, but keep in mind to camp here you will need to purchase a Cascade Volcano Pass at the Trout Lake Ranger Station for the Mount Adams Ranger District.
-Also keep in mind it is very exposed here and nearly devoid of plant life.
+Keep in mind it is very exposed here and nearly devoid of plant life.

 Section D: Glacier Lake and High Camp to Muddy Meadows Trailhead